tantnat/terraform-provider-airbyte-oss/docs/data-sources/airbyte_connection.md

 - `destination_id` (String)
 - `geography` (String) must be one of ["auto", "us", "eu"]
 - `name` (String)
-- `namespace_definition` (String) must be one of ["source", "destination", "customformat"] Method used for computing final namespace in destination
+- `namespace_definition` (String) Method used for computing final namespace in destination. must be one of ["source", "destination", "customformat"]
-- `namespace_format` (String) Default: null
-Used when namespaceDefinition is 'customformat'.
+- `namespace_format` (String) Used when namespaceDefinition is 'customformat'.
 If blank then behaves like namespaceDefinition = 'destination'.
 If "${SOURCE_NAMESPACE}" then behaves like namespaceDefinition = 'source'.
 - `non_breaking_changes_preference` (String) must be one of ["ignore", "disable", "propagate_columns", "propagate_fully"]
 - `notify_schema_changes` (Boolean)
 - `notify_schema_changes_by_email` (Boolean)